uimaxbai/apple-music-web-components/README.md

   isrc=""                           // To be used WITH a query, just to double check if it is correct duration=""                       // Duration of your timer (the component takes it in and syncs to the words.
-See JS below) highlight-color="#000"            // Color of the highlighted words hide-source-footer="false"        // Controls whether the footer at the bottom is a larger one or a more compact GitHub link. font-family="'Inter', sans-serif" // BYOF autoscroll                        // Self-explanatory
+See JS below) highlight-color="#000"            // Color of the highlighted words hover-background-color="#f0f0f0"  // Color of the line when you hover over it hide-source-footer="false"        // Controls whether the footer at the bottom is a larger one or a more compact GitHub link. font-family="'Inter', sans-serif" // BYOF autoscroll                        // Self-explanatory